djcsdy/gltchsrf/README.md

 *   The `tools` directory contains third-party tools, which have their own licenses.
+*   `src/text.txt` contains text from _The Origin of Species_ by Charles
+    Darwin.
+It is in the Public Domain.
 *   Everything else is licensed as follows (the “MIT” license).

 Copyright © 2012 Daniel J. Cassidy.